Golden West College Academic Senate

 For additional information on the Academic Senate and its mission, please visit the Academic Senate for California Community Colleges.

-- Faculty professional development—now that position has been filled, work to increase training opportunities and faculty participation.
+4. Faculty professional development – promote training opportunities and faculty participation.